goinnn/django-multiselectfield/README.rst

 1.5 Other recommendations
 -------------------------

-`Like django recommended: <https://docs.djangoproject.com/en/5.2/ref/models/fields/#django.db.models.Field.null>`_ Avoid using null on string-based fields such as CharField and TextField.
+`As django recommended: <https://docs.djangoproject.com/en/5.2/ref/models/fields/#django.db.models.Field.null>`_ Avoid using null on string-based fields such as CharField and TextField.

 MultiSelectField is based on CharField (MultiSelectField inheritances of CharField).
-So, if you need a not required use only blank=True (null=False by default):
+So, if the field is not required, use only blank=True (null=False by default):

 .. code-block:: python